ebikatsudon/VTubeStudio/VTube-Studio-Settings.md

 When enabled ("Use microphone" switch), you will be able to use three additional parameters in your VTube Studio model:

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/new_params_voice.png]]

+* **VoiceVolume:** Parameter between 0 and 1 depending on microphone sound volume.
+  * **Volume Gain Slider** controls how strongly the volume affects this parameter.
+  * **Volume Cutoff Slider** controls the minimum volume to still be picked up by the microphone.
+You can filter out background noise with this.
+* **VoiceVolumePlusMouthOpen:** Combines **VoiceVolume** parameter with **value from tracking**.
+With this, you could for example make your mouth open when there's sound and when the face tracking sees the mouth as open.
+This parameter is also between 0 and 1.
+* **VoiceFrequency:** This parameter is between 0 and 1 and sits at 0.5 per default.
+It goes up and down depending on the frequencies found in your voice.
+You can use this to control your mouth form.
+  * **Frequency Gain Slider** controls how strongly the detected frequencies affect this parameter.